NCAR/HPC-Docs/docs/getting-started/index.md

 ---

-!!!danger "Don’t run `sudo` on NCAR systems!"
+!!!danger "Don’t run `sudo` on NSF NCAR systems!"
     If you need help with tasks that you think require `sudo` privileges, or if you aren’t sure, please contact HPC User Support before trying to run `sudo` yourself.
 The command fails when unauthorized users run it and sends a security alert to system administrators.